Richter Cine Collimators and Test Projectors

 Richter Cine M-2 Focal Plane Micrometer

-The original Richter M-2 units lacked the support post and were mounted on a horizontal beam allowing them to be moved tangentially to the optical axis.
+The original Richter M-2 units lacked the vertical support post and were mounted on a horizontal beam allowing them to be moved tangentially to the optical axis.
 All M-2 units have a large analog micrometer head.
-The earliest ones have a micrometer calibrated in inches to 0.0001 in.
-Later models have a metric micrometer calibrated to 0.002mm.
+The earliest ones have a Starrett 468 micrometer with 0.0001 in graduations.
+Later models have a metric micrometer (Starrett 468 M) with 0.002mm graduations.

 S-2 Focal Plane Microscope